arvidn/libtorrent/docs/dht_sec.rst

 ID can be restricted at each class level of the IP.

-Another important property of the restriction put on node IDs is that the distribution of the IDs remoain uniform.
+Another important property of the restriction put on node IDs is that the distribution of the IDs remain uniform.
 This is why CRC32C (Castagnoli) was chosen as the hash function.

 The expression to calculate a valid ID prefix (from an IPv4 address) is::